How to Start a Food Blog That Generates Millions of Pageviews Each Month

-Lahanna supports responsive images coming in handy for quickly browsing through various dishes without having to pinch and zoom your way through the recipes.
+Lahanna food blog theme supports responsive images coming in handy for quickly browsing through various dishes without having to pinch and zoom your way through the recipes.
 Not only that, this theme also integrates an easy to use the recipe search form which aids in finding your next favorite grub.

 Food Blogger by Templatic

 The Templatic Food Blogger WordPress theme is a simple and elegant blog for foodies, food bloggers or cookbook authors.
 It has been described as a recipe book turned into a website.
 This theme is also SEO ready and translation ready for you to take your food blog to the world!

 Features include a user friendly blog page template with responsive design, two widget areas, multiple post layouts, custom color schemes, built-in translation support, and social media links.
 The WordPress theme is retina ready and fully responsive, so your content is displayed beautifully on any device.

 Best of all it's even compatible with the Elementor drag and drop plugin.Templatic Food Blogger Theme

 WordPress Food Blog Plugins

 A WordPress plugin is an additional feature or module added on to a WordPress website.
 At first glance, they provide similar services to the theme.

 A WordPress theme is the design of a website, while the plugin will add more functionality.